pankajkshah722/Height-Calculator/README.md

 # Height-Calculator

-This Java App just convert height of feet and inches to centimeter.
+This simpl java app just convert height of feet and inches to centimeter.